 With a newborn, make sure you have achieved the maximum rear-facing recline angle allowed by the car seat.
 Some seats have a specific newborn recline angle indicator within the overall range of acceptable recline positions.

-Some seats have a single level-to-ground line that should (hopefully) be appropriate for a newborn.
-But there is no option to make the seat more upright for an older baby with good head control.
+Some seats have a single level-to-ground line that should be appropriate for a newborn but there is no option to make the seat more upright for an older baby.

-Other seats just have an undifferentiated acceptable range of recline.
-If your seat does not have a newborn recline angle specified, for the first several months, you will want to install the seat or the base so that it is reclined as far back as possible (within the allowed range).
+Other seats just have an acceptable range of recline.
+If your seat does not have a newborn recline angle specified, for the first several months, you will want to install the seat or the base so that it is reclined as far back as possible but still within the allowed range.

 For a child with special medical needs, including poor head control, you will want to rear-face as long as you can to offer the most head and neck support and use the deepest recline allowed for your seat.
 If the child is too big for a rear-facing seat, you can look into a forward-facing seat with recline options or a specialized medical seat with positioning features or inserts.
 Even in these cases, you should not exceed the approved recline for your child’s size, per the instruction manual.

 For a typical older child with head slump, your first and easiest option is to do nothing.
 They are not in any danger from having their head dangling forward.
-I’ve ignored the situation with my two older kids and it’s never been an issue.
+I’ve ignored the situation with all 3 of my kids and it’s never been an issue.

-If your older baby or toddler is experiencing head slump while rear-facing, it may be possible to increase the recline angle of their seat.
-However, the downside of this is that bigger, heavier kids in very reclined rear-facing seats may be at higher risk for head injuries from ramping up their seat and hitting the vehicle seat behind them in a frontal crash.
-So proceed with caution before you make the decision to increase the recline on your older child’s rear-facing seat just to deal with a head slump issue.
+If your older baby or toddler is experiencing head slump while rear-facing, it may be possible to recline their car seat a bit more.
+However, the downside of this is that bigger, heavier kids in very reclined rear-facing seats may be at higher risk for head injuries from “ramping” in a frontal crash.
+Proceed with caution before you make the decision to increase the recline on your older child’s rear-facing seat just to deal with a head slump issue.
 A potential sore neck after a nap (which is unlikely anyway) is much less dangerous than a potential head injury in a crash.
-More info on that concern can be found in this article.
+More info on ramping can be found in this article.

 You can also consider buying a car seat which offers more than one recline position for forward-facing.
-The Chicco NextFit, Chicco MyFit (pictured right), Nuna Rava, Clek Foonf, Graco 4Ever (recline positions are dictated by child’s weight), Graco 4Ever Extend2Fit (recline positions dictated by child’s weight), Graco Extend2Fit (recline positions dictated by child’s weight), Maxi-Cosi Pria 85 (pictured below – recline positions dictated by child’s weight), Britax Marathon CT, Boulevard CT, Advocate CT, Britax Frontier and Pinnacle, and surely a few others I’m missing all allow some degree of recline when forward facing, though this may or may not eliminate head slump depending upon the child and vehicle.
+The Chicco NextFit, Chicco Fit4, Chicco MyFit (pictured right), Graco 4Ever DLX (recline positions are dictated by child’s weight), Graco TrioGrow SnugLock (recline positions dictated by child’s weight), Graco Extend2Fit (recline positions dictated by child’s weight), Britax One4Life, Britax Marathon CT, Boulevard CT, Britax Grow With You ClickTight, and surely a few others I’m missing all allow some degree of recline when forward facing, though this may or may not eliminate head slump depending upon the child and vehicle.

 A cheap and easy way to reduce head slump is to place a sticker on the ceiling of your car above your child’s seat.
 If they start to fall asleep, you can have them look up toward the sticker, which will keep them more upright in the seat and may prevent, or at least delay, head slump during their nap.